connectedcars/node-object-validator/README.md

 * .isValid(value) : Type guard for the type
 * .cast(value) : Returns type or throws ValidationError
 * .toString() : Return validator code or TypeScript interface for the validator
+* .AssertType<OwnType, true | false> : No op function to validate custom types match a validator

 Common options: